dubchild/jt2024/src/content/blog/intentional-consultants-website-audit.md

 **Interviews**

-During the initial research phase of the project, we were able to reference previous interviews conducted with the CEO and 3 of her coaches, as well as personas that had already been developed.
+During the initial research phase of the project, I was able to reference previous interviews conducted with the CEO and 3 of her coaches, as well as personas that had already been developed.

-The main insight we gained was that while they were interested in changing their scheduling software in the future, and had many discussions about it, they were wary about changing anything process related.
-That information allowed us to focus our efforts on a low-tech solution that would require minimal changes to their website and workflow.
+The main insight gained was that while they were interested in changing their scheduling software in the future, and had many discussions about it, they were wary about changing anything process related.
+That information allowed me to focus efforts on a low-tech solution that would require minimal changes to their website and workflow.

 *[ insert INTERVIEW image here]*

 **Surveys**

-After the project kickoff, we defined our research strategy and objectives.
+After the project kickoff, I defined my research strategy and objectives.
 Understanding the target audience and their challenges were our priority.
-First, we built an online survey and asked the CEO to forward it to her team and clients.
+First, I built an online survey and asked the CEO to forward it to her team and clients.
 In just a few days, we received 12 submissions.
-Based on these, we identified 5 common pain points to learn from.
+Based on these, I identified 5 common pain points to learn from.

 ![Alt text](../../assets/images/intentional/survey-answers1.png)